viam-labs/gpu-transform-module/README.md

 # Module gpu-transform-camera

-Provide a description of the purpose of the module and any relevant information.

 ## Model isha-org:gpu-transform-camera:gpu-transform

 Module to redirect transforms from cameras on the vision service to use GPU CUDA instead of CPU to improve processing speed and efficiency.